HELVE/HELVELOGS/README.md

 - production advice: record a variety of angles, maximize your space - think how 1 solo location can look different.
 Separate the different shots of one space in post (constant new things to look at).
 Every 20-30 seconds of a project add something new to see.
 3 min track = 6-9 different looks.
 Pacing of editing in relation to the song tempo + effects with intentions.
 - send music video to YCImaging on YT for a review and promo (259K subs).
 - podcast version "This is the Helve Logs audio experience" (robotic voice even?) (or mine?).
 Helve Logs transcribed into audio (host intro first? - "hello this is a recording of...").
+- Intro Quote "I mean it is time for you to start something, anything, however small or big.
+Dive into chaos, come out enlightened.
+Experimentation and discovery can be that simple."

 ## Video intro for Instagram and vlogs [Helve Logs]
 Tracking, identity, privacy theme.